atticus-lv/VirtualStreetSnap/README.md

 ﻿## VirtualStreetSnap

-VirtualStreetSnap is a screenshot tool for save virtual street view.
+VirtualStreetSnap is a screenshot tool for save virtual street view basic on avaloniaui.

 Compare to other screenshot tool, VirtualStreetSnap provide a more camera-like experience.